quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The Client Hello datagram exposes version number, source and destination connection IDs in the clear.
-Information in the TLS Client Hello frame, including any TLS Server Name Indication (SNI) present, is obfuscated using the Initial secrect.
+Information in the TLS Client Hello frame, including any TLS Server Name Indication (SNI) present, is obfuscated using the Initial secret.
 The QUIC PADDING frame shown here may be present to ensure the Client Hello datagram has a minimum size of 1200 octets, to mitigate the possibility of handshake amplification.
 Note that the location of PADDING is implementation-dependent, and PADDING frames may not appear in the Initial